 Koh Tao is said to be the cheapest place in the world to get your diving certification – if you’re on a budget or backpacking on a shoestring around Thailand then you’ll get more for your Thai Baht if you go with SSI.
 Typically an SSI course in Koh Tao will cost you about 10% less than a PADI course.

-Which ever scuba trainer you decide to go with, make sure you check out the reviews and terms of both courses and go with the one you feel most comfortable with!
+Which ever Freestyle Divers you decide to go with, make sure you check out the reviews and terms of both courses and go with the one you feel most comfortable with!
 Both are a great choice.

 What will the courses include?